Ebimsv/Torch-Linguist/Readme.md

 ![alt text](https://github.com/Ebimsv/Torch-Linguist/blob/main/pics/Language-model.jpg)

 # About This Project
-This project is a step-by-step guide on building a language model using PyTorch, a powerful deep learning framework.
+This project is a step-by-step guide on building a language model using PyTorch.
 It aims to provide a comprehensive understanding of the process involved in developing a language model and its applications.

 # Step 1: Accurate and concise definition of the problem
 Language modelling involves developing models that can effectively understand and generate human-like text based on input data, enabling tasks such as machine translation, text generation, and sentiment analysis.